 Florida law defines “credible threat” as “a verbal or nonverbal threat, or a combination of the two, including threats delivered by electronic communication or implied by a pattern of conduct, which places the person who is the target of the threat in reasonable fear for his or her safety or the safety of his or her family members or individuals closely associated with the person, and which is made with the apparent ability to carry out the threat to cause such harm.
 It is not necessary to prove that the person making the threat had the intent to actually carry out the threat.”
 Aggravated stalking is a serious crime, and accused persons who are currently incarcerated can still be charged with aggravated stalking even they are not presently a threat to anyone else.

-Stalking Injunctions in Naples, Florida
+Stalking restraining orders in Naples, Florida

 Stalking injunctions are one type of protective injunction that anyone can seek by filing a petition in Collier County court, and such injunctions apply to both stalking and cyberstalking.
 Under Florida Statute Section 784.0485, a “person who is the victim of stalking or the parent or legal guardian of a minor who is living at home who seeks an injunction for protection against stalking on behalf of the minor child has standing in the circuit court to file a sworn petition for an injunction for protection against stalking.”

 Additionally, pursuant to the case of David v.
 Schack, 192 So.
 3d 625, 627-28 (Fla.
 4th DCA 2016), to be entitled to a stalking injunction, “the petitioner must allege and prove two separate instances of stalking.”
 Further, in Touhey v.
 Seda, 133 So.
 3d 1203, 1204 (Fla.
 2d DCA 2014), the court ruled that each instance of stalking “must be proven by competent, substantial evidence to support an injunction against stalking.”